 26 December 2008: Phil Brown of Hull (later to accuse Fabregas of spitting and wearing inappropriate clothes while not in the team) showed an early version of his eccentricity by holding his half time team talk on the pitch.
 It was widely condemned in the media.

-27 December 1897: Clement Ross Voysey, the man whose transfer to Arsenal was investigated twice by the FA, and whose whole career at Arsenal is shrouded in mystery and uncertainty, was born in New Cross.
+27 December 1897: Clement Ross Voysey, the man whose transfer to Arsenal was investigated twice by the FA, and whose career was terribly disrupted by injury, was born in New Cross.

 27 December 1902: Arsenal started their record breaking 10 match unbeaten run with a 5-1 home defeat of Burnley.
 Coleman (3), Briercliffe and Anderson scored in a match which ended a run of three consecutive defeats in which the club scored 2 and conceded 8.

 27 December 1901: Walter Anderson signed from Sheffield Utd.
 He went on to play 28 league games over two seasons before moving to Plymouth Argyle in 1903.

 27 December 1904, Nottingham Forest 0 Woolwich Arsenal 3.
 This was one of five games played in eight days, of which the club won two.
 In the next three games Arsenal scored nil but conceded nine.

 27 December 1909: Woolwich Arsenal 1 Liverpool 1.
 This was the only point won in a run of five games which saw Arsenal sink perilously close to relegation.